-All of our Cookery Courses include a short foraging walk as part of the day, introducing you to a handful of commonly found wild ingredients.
+Many of our Cookery Courses include a short foraging walk as part of the day, introducing you to a handful of commonly found wild ingredients.

 Essential if you’re picking on private land.
 As with everything, respect is key and goes a long way.